rschubkegel/hcc/src/content/slides/python-dictionaries.md

 NOTES:
 - Stores key/value pairs
-- Sometimes called an "associative array" or a "map"
+- Sometimes called an "associative array" or a "hash map"

 --